 Acupuncture licenses are granted by state governments.
 Consequently, licensure laws and scope of practice regulations are unique to each state.

-At the national level, the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) administers the national board examinations for acupuncture, Chinese herbal medicine, and Asian Bodywork Therapy and aims to "establish, assess, and promote recognized standards of competency and safety in acupuncture and Oriental medicine for the protection and benefit of the public."
+At the national level, the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) administers the national board examinations for Acupuncture, Foundations, Biomedicine, & Chinese Herbology.
 Most US states require national board certification for licensure.
-(See NCCAOM's State Licensure Summary for more information).
+(See NCCAOM's State Licensure Summary for more information on individual states).

-NCCAOM has accounced plans to resume adaptive exam administration starting May 18, 2020.
+NCCAOM resumed the adaptive exam administration on May 18, 2020 (linear model of exam re-write was concluded).
 See more on the NCCAOM Exam Administration Page.

 - Licensure Resources & Links

 Licensure requirements vary by state.
 It is important that each individual begins researching the requirements for licensure for the state in which they wish to practice as early as possible.

 For licensure in the state of Texas, the AOMA Licensure Checklist (PDF) is a good place to start.

 - AOMA Acupuncture Licensure Resources: Quick Reference (PDF)